Masses and decay constants of pions and kaons in mixed-action staggered chiral perturbation theory: Mixed-action staggered chiral perturbation theory

 The index $\sea{i}^\prime$ is summed over the physical sea quark flavors.
 As for the continuum, partially quenched case~\cite{Sharpe:2000bc}, the factors arising from iterating sea quark loops can be reduced to a form convenient for doing loop integrations.
 For three nondegenerate, physical sea quarks $u$, $d$, $s$, we have

 where $m_{\pi^0_t}^2$, $m_{\eta_t}^2$, and $m_{\eta^\prime_t}^2$ are the eigenvalues of the matrices (for tastes $F = I,V,A$)

 In the disconnected propagator $D^t_{ij}$, an additional piece appears in the valence-valence sector (Eq.~\eqref{eq:discDvv}).
-As noted in Refs.~\cite{Bae:2010ki,CB:notes}, this piece has the form of a quenched disconnected propagator, for which $\sea{\sigma_t}=0$, and the assumption of factorization leads us to expect its suppression.
-In the unmixed case, the mass splittings and hairpin couplings in the valence and sea sectors are degenerate, and the propagator reduces.
+As noted in Refs.~\cite{Bae:2010ki,CB:notes}, this piece has the form of a quenched disconnected propagator, for which ${\sigma_t}=0$, and the assumption of factorization leads us to expect its suppression\jab{; by comparing results of analyses with SU(2) and SU(3) mixed-action SChPT, the authors of Ref.~\cite{Bae:2010ki} showed the associated contributions to $B_K$ were negligible compared to other uncertainties.} In the unmixed case, the mass splittings and hairpin couplings in the valence and sea sectors are degenerate, and the propagator reduces.